liyih/RCTrans/README.md

 Our paper is accepted to AAAI 2025 🎉.

-We are cleaning up the codebase, codes and weights will be released as soon as possiable.
+We are cleaning up the codebase.
+All of the codes and weights will be released as soon as possiable.